Cleavage (breasts): Theories

 Hypothetically, non-paraphilic sexual attraction to breasts is a result of their function as a secondary sex characteristic.
 The breasts play roles in both sexual pleasure and reproduction.
 According to the American Psychiatric Association's DSM-5, sexual attraction to breasts is normal unless it is highly atypical and is therefore a form of partialism.
 According to psychiatrist Larry Young, attraction to breasts "is a brain organization effect that occurs in straight males when they go through puberty."
 According to sociologist Anthony Joseph Paul Cortese, the cleavage area between the breasts is "perhaps the epicentre" of display of female sexual attractiveness and stimulation of male sexual interest.
 According to social historian David Kunzle, waist confinement and décolletage are the primary sexualization devices of Western costume.
-According to music writer Ben Watson in Art, Class and Cleavage (Quartet Books, 1998), the deployment of the cleavage punctures through art's "spiritual pretensions" and alerts about the bodily roots of all culture.
+According to music writer Ben Watson in Art, Class and Cleavage (Quartet Books, 1998), the deployment of cleavage punctures through art's "spiritual pretensions" and alerts about the bodily roots of all culture.

 Vincenz Czerny, one of the early surgeons to perform a breast surgery, believed the aesthetics of cleavage to be a sign of symmetry and hence beauty.
 A study published in 2020 found intermammary distance (IMD), or cleavage gap, is one of the major influences on people's perception about a woman's fertility, health and age; accordingly, surgeon Gregory Evans recommends an intermammary distance between 2 and 3 cm.
 Another study found women who display cleavage are more often identified as "voluptuous" than women who do not.

 Evolutionary perspective

 Zoologist and ethologist Desmond Morris, author of The Naked Ape, theorized that female human breasts as a sexual signal imitates the cleft between the buttocks that is a prevalent signal among other apes.
 Evolutionary psychologist David M. Buss explains that female humans evolved to have permanently enlarged mammary glands, unlike all other 222 primates.
 Functional anatomist Owen Lovejoy ("The origin of man", 1981) suggests, partly based on speculations by Morris, that prominent breasts among female Australopithecines helped attract males and cement the pair-bond necessary for further physical and cultural evolution toward modern humanity.

 Evolutionary psychologists theorize humans' permanently enlarged breasts, in contrast to other primates' breasts—which only become enlarged during ovulation—allowed females to "solicit male attention and investment even when they are not really fertile".
 Hence breast and buttock cleavages, sharing a similarity between their appearances, are considered to be erotic in many societies.

-Another school of thought in evolutionary psychology supports the view, that it was 'Nature's plan" to make large-breasted females to appear more attractive to straight males, because large breasts have an evolutionary advantage in providing breast milk to their off-springs.
+Another school of thought in evolutionary psychology supports the view, that it was 'Nature's plan" to make large-breasted females to appear more attractive to males, because large breasts have an evolutionary advantage in providing breast milk to their off-springs.